 A cream or serum that reduces wrinkles, prevents blemishes, boosts collagen, and removes under-eye bags might not exist, but the best derma rollers for over 50 can do all of that.
 Magic?
 Maybe.
 Derma rolling has recently taken over the beauty industry, and, while it's been praised for its anti-aging properties, it also works wonders at reversing signs of aging.
-Pair these cosmetic tools with the perfect serum, and you'll have yourself the perfect Mother's Day gift.
+Pair these cosmetic tools with the perfect serum, and you'll have yourself an immaculate anti-aging arsenal.
 You might be wondering what this treatment is, exactly.
 Essentially, you use this cosmetic tool with hundreds of tiny needles and roll it across your face.
-Before you head for the hills at the idea of pressing needles into your skin, hear us out on why derma rollers are the key to completely transforming your complexion.
+Before you head for the hills at the idea of pressing needles into your skin, hear us out on why the best at-home micro needlers are the key to completely transforming your complexion.

 Okay, what is derma rolling?

 Microneedling, more commonly known as derma rolling, uses a tool made up of a roller head with a handle and several hundred needles.
 By rolling this tool across your face horizontally and then vertically, you can reap the benefits after only using it for a few minutes a couple of times each month.
 These needles are tiny, ranging anywhere from 0.1 millimeter to 1.5 millimeter in diameter.
 Anything bigger should be done at a dermatologist's office.
+So, what is a derma roller doing to help your skin?
 Derma rollers make hundreds of small micro-injuries in the surface of your skin, which stimulates collagen production and allows your serums and skin-care products to penetrate deeper.
 When you age, collagen production slows, which is one reason wrinkles start appearing.
 Derma rollers for mature skin will reboot your collagen and help maintain a youthful appearance — along with taking a collagen supplement or using a fabulous SPF for sun protection each day.

 How to Derma Roll